ToKe79/retroarch-kodi-addon-LibreELEC/README.md

 The emulation cores are stored in `lib/libretro` subfolder of the add-on.

 # Future
-My dream is to create and host own KODI repository to host builds of the RetroArch addon for various LibreELEC devices.
+My dream is to create and host own KODI add-on repository to provide the RetroArch add-on for various LibreELEC devices.

 # Credits
 Thanks to [Lakka](http://lakka.tv) for their work.